 - POL 306 (Applied Research Methods) for POL 406

 - POL 271 (World Politics) for all upper division courses in the International Relations

 - POL 331 (Development of the Russian Polity) for POL 332

 Combined BA-MA Program

 The Department of Political Science offers outstanding undergraduate students the opportunity to earn both the bachelor’s and master’s degree.
 Students accepted to the highly competitive combined BA-MA program take up to 9 hours of graduate work while earning their undergraduate degree.
 Students apply for admission by March 1 of the junior year and start coursework in the fall semester of the senior year.
+A new fall application date of November 1, allows seniors to be admitted to the program and begin taking graduate coursework in the spring semester.
 All undergraduate coursework should be completed in the senior year with full-time graduate work in the MA year.
 Students must complete all the standard requirements for the MA.